dseeni/TechArtDemos/README.md

 - Object or Component full snap *[XYZ]*

 #### SnapAlign appends the following features
-- Object or Component Planar Snap along plane *[XY, YZ, ZX]*
+- Object or Component Planar Snap along active tool handles *[XY, YZ, ZX]*
 - Snap to edge center and face centers as well as components
-- Planar snap with XY YZ ZX set as active tool handle on the move tool similar to 3Ds-Max
 - SnapAlign extends Maya's *Keep Spacing* to include components *and* objects for easy alignment and snapping

 #### Snapping based on cursor position
 - SnapAlign snaps to nearest component or object solely based on cursor position
-- Nearest Component or Object is implements a similar algorithm to Maya's selection preview highlighting
+- The nearest component or object to cursor algorithm implements a similar algorithm to Maya's Pre-selection highlighting
-- Links the PySide2/PyQt5 Screen Space coordinate system with the Maya API Screen Space coordinate system to determine cursor position without clicking
+- Converts between the PySide2/PyQt5 Screen Space coordinate system and the Maya API Screen Space coordinate system to determine the nearest component or object to the cursor without clicking

 #### Edge Center and Face Center Snapping Demo
 ![](./DemoExamples/cmdsSnapAlignFaceEdgeCenter.gif)